-Enrollment Services provides assistance to new and readmitting students.
-Prospective students in search of an application, class schedule, information about courses and programs of study, admissions guidance, or who want to check the status of a submitted application may contact Enrollment Services at 406-447-6900.
-Enrollment Services is located near the main entrance to the Donaldson Campus (Room 101).
+The Welcome Center provides assistance to new and readmitting students.
+Prospective students in search of an application, class schedule, information about courses and programs of study, admissions guidance, or who want to check the status of a submitted application may contact the Welcome Center at 406-447-6900.
+The Welcome Center is located near the main entrance of the Donaldson Campus (room 101).